lucspt/gressbar/docs/index.md

+# Gressbar

+Hey, welcome to `gressbar`!

-Hey, this is a simple progress bar package, similar to `tqdm`.
-Here's how it works
+This is a simple progress bar package, similar to `tqdm`.
+Here's how it works:

 ```python
 import time